tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04c_realize_implement.md

 ![testcase][testcase03]
 ![testcase][testcase04]

+## Implement testcases for create-word-database [issue 52]
+1. Created a download directory
+2. Created a directory structure in the download diretory (bin db lists)
+3. Copied word-picker.exe & create-word-database.exe to the bin directory
+4. Copied word-picker.db to the db directory
+5. Copied many-words.txt and deadly-insects.txt to lists
+6. Wrote the readme
+7. Tarred up the file
+![pickword][implement14]

 ## Issues encountered
 * [issue 39]  fatal error: sqlite3.h: No such file or directory
 * [issue 42] word-picker.c endless loop when the user tries to end the game